-Next, we took participants' EAP ability estimates (thetas) and standard errors from the adaptive EES test and paired them with their corresponding scores from the 0-10 scale from the fixed EES test.
+Next, we took participants' EAP ability estimates (thetas) and standard errors from the adaptive test and paired them with their corresponding scores from the 0-10 scale from the fixed test.
 We then randomly sampled 70% of these scores to generate a dataset for training a stochastic dual coordinate ascent (SDCA) model (Shalev-Schwartz & Zhang, 2013).
 We used the remaining 30% of the data as a testing dataset to evaluate the performance of the model.
 Because of a restriction in the range of ability, we simulated an additional 20 respondents representing true beginners.
-Ten of these simulated scores were appended to the testing dataset.
+Ten of these simulated scores were appended to the training dataset, and the other tens simulated scores were appended to the testing dataset.